Initially Approved: October 2005

 Administering Offices: Provost's Office; Human Resources and Payroll

-It is the policy of Western Carolina University (“WCU” or the “University”) to provide its faculty with job-protected leave for specified family and medical reasons in accordance with University of North Carolina (“UNC”) policies 300.2.11 and 300.2.11[G], the Family and Medical Leave Act of 1993 (“FMLA”), and the North Carolina Family Illness Leave Policy (“OSHR Policy”) .
+It is the policy of Western Carolina University (“WCU” or the “University”) to provide its faculty with job-protected leave for specified family and medical reasons in accordance with the University of North Carolina (“UNC”) policies 300.2.11 and 300.2.11[G], the Family and Medical Leave Act of 1993 (“FMLA”), and the North Carolina Family Illness Leave Policy (25 NCAC OIE.1412).

 This policy shall apply to all faculty who are exempt from the North Carolina Human Resources Act, subject to the eligibility requirements set forth in Section III of this policy.
-This policy is to be interpreted and administered in accordance with applicable provisions of UNC policy, the FMLA, and the OSHR Policy, as amended from time to time.
+This policy is to be interpreted and administered in accordance with applicable provisions of UNC policy, the FMLA, and the NC Family Illness Act, as amended from time to time.

-An eligible faculty member may request leave with full pay and benefits for up to 1 semester, or 12 weeks over 2 consecutive semesters, exclusive of academic breaks, for any of the following conditions:
+An eligible faculty member may request leave with full pay and benefits for up to 1 semester, or 12 weeks over 2 consecutive semesters, exclusive of academic breaks, subject to the provisions of this policy.

 A. Submission of Leave Request to Department Head

-Upon extraordinary circumstances, a faculty member may request an extension of leave provided under this policy.
-Requests should be made in accordance with the procedures set forth in this Section V. An extension of leave in excess of 1 semester or 12 weeks over 2 consecutive semesters, if approved, will be leave without pay.
-Additionally, a faculty member may consult with the Benefits Manager to determine eligibility for short-term disability benefits.
+A faculty member may request an extension of leave provided under this policy and if approved will be a leave without pay.
+Requests should be made in accordance with the procedures set forth in Section V. Additionally, a faculty member may consult with Human Resources to determine eligibility for short-term disability benefits.

 The department head is responsible for securing, to the extent possible, substitute personnel/coverage for the duration of the faculty member’s leave.
-The faculty member is not responsible for arranging for coverage.
-If the department head/immediate supervisor recommends approval of the leave request, he/she must provide a coverage plan to the dean prior to the commencement of the leave.
-Any adjustments in work schedules within the department are at the discretion of the department head with the approval of the dean and are subject to departmental and institutional needs and resources.
+The faculty member taking leave is not responsible for arranging for coverage.
+Once the department head/immediate supervisor has confirmed certification of the leave request, he/she must provide a coverage plan to the dean prior to the commencement of the leave.
+Any adjustments in work schedules within the department are at the department head's discretion with the dean's approval and are subject to departmental and institutional needs and resources.

-Tenured faculty members granted leave under this policy may have his/her 5-year post-tenure review delayed by a period agreed upon by the faculty member, department head, and dean.
+Tenured faculty members granted leave under this policy may have their 5-year post-tenure review delayed by a period determined by the provost in consultation with the faculty member, department head, and dean.